 Blog

-Thanks for stopping by the Ocean Hobo blog from seawildearth.
+Thanks for stopping by this blog from seawildearth.
 This is a place where I'll be posting images and recounting adventures from my travels within the stunning location that is Okinawa and the Ryukyu Islands, and also further afield.
-I prefer the appeal of smaller islands so get ready for trip reports, gear reviews and an increase in marine imaging as I head to beaches new and snorkel the rich marine environments.
+I prefer the appeal of smaller islands so trip reports, gear reviews and an increase in marine imaging as I head to beaches new and snorkel the rich marine environments.
 Some entries may simply be about a particular photograph and how I managed to shoot it.
 A large part of this blog will be in the recounting of past adventures and travels from times when based in Micronesia, Palau and Indonesia to name a few.
 With plans to start traveling again with a focus on the islands of the Pacific I'm hoping this will also become a place of reference for other Ocean spirits, drifters, and aquatic hobos..

 My current base though, Okinawa main island, is a stunning location, full of potential and so many settings for awesome imaging it would be hard to see it all.
 And then there are the other 100+ other islands, many uninhabited, some unexplored that make up this diverse archipelago.
 A truly incredible location.
 In all cases when photographing and filming wildlife here I aim to be as vague as possible with regards to locations so as to protect the local species from illegal collectors and wildlife trade poachers.
 Many of the species here are sadly endangered which also drives up their value to nefarious collectors.